verytwisty/GutenbergTalk/PITCHME.md

 ---

+## What does this do?

+- editor.blocks.js
+	- This is the JS that will make your blocks work!
+	- Make sure you load the file after all the other Gutenberg script dependancies

+- blocks.editor.css
-## Enque CSS files that will be used in both the backend and the front end
+	- This is CSS that loads in styles that *should not* be loaded on the front end
+	- This is good for styles for error messages, information etc

+- Use the `enqueue_block_editor_assets` hook.

+---

+## Front and backend CSS files

 - This adds the styles for the block to both the front end and the backend
 	- blocks should look as similar as possible on the front end as on the backend for a good editing experience

-- Use the 'enqueue_block_assets' hook
+- Use the `enqueue_block_assets` hook

 ```php
 add_action( 'enqueue_block_assets', __NAMESPACE__ . '\enqueue_assets' );